jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_ENDPOINT_CLASSES.md

     endpoint.
 A successful options request will return a `200 OK` response with the `Allow` and `access-control-allow-methods` response header set to the allowed request methods.

-### many

-The `many` property is used to define if the endpoint will return a single object or many objects.
-This property defaults to `false`.
-When set to `true`, the endpoint will return an array of objects in the `data` section of the response.
-When set to `false`, the endpoint will return a single object in the `data` section of the response.

-For more information on the difference between many and non-many endpoints, refer to the [Endpoint Types](ENDPOINT_TYPES.md) documentation.

-!!!
-Important
-    The `many` property can only be set to `true` if the assigned `model_name` property is a Model class that is also `many` enabled.

 ### tag

-The `tag` property is used to define the OpenAPI tag for the endpoint.
+The `tag` property is used to define the [OpenAPI tag](https://swagger.io/docs/specification/grouping-operations-with-tags/) for the endpoint.
+This is used to group related endpoints together in the API documentation.
 This property is optional and defaults to the first section of the URL after the `/api/v2/` prefix.

 ### requires_auth

-The `requires_auth` property is used to define if the endpoint requires authentication and authorization.
+The `requires_auth` property is used to specify whether the endpoint requires authentication and authorization.
 This property defaults to `true`.

 !!!
 Danger